UMass Boston

 Male mentor with teenagers

-Community Health Worker Training
+Community Health Worker Therapeutic Mentoring Certificate

 Learn More

 UMass Boston’s Community Health Worker (CHW) Therapeutic Mentoring Certificate is an 80-hour, state-certified training program that prepares participants to work as therapeutic mentors with youth under age 21 in the Massachusetts behavioral health system.
-Approved by the Massachusetts Board of Certification of Community Health Workers under License CHWTP10408, the program offers a direct pathway to CHW certification with a specialization in Therapeutic Mentoring.
+Approved by the Massachusetts Board of Certification of Community Health Workers, the program offers a direct pathway to CHW certification with a specialization in Therapeutic Mentoring.
 Therapeutic Mentoring services are available for MassHealth members under age 21 and are delivered as part of the youth’s treatment plan, making this training relevant to Medicaid-reimbursable practice in Massachusetts.

 Why therapeutic mentoring?